North American F-107: Operational history

 The first F-107A (serial number 55-5118) with North American's chief test pilot Bob Baker at the controls, made its initial flight on 10 September 1956, attaining Mach 1.03.
-Although successfully carrying out its flight, the brake chute did not deploy, which resulted in a "hot" landing with the nose gear strut breaking.
+After the successful test flight, the brakechute did not deploy, which resulted in a "hot" landing with the nose gear strut breaking.
 The aircraft first achieved Mach 2 in tests on 3 November 1956.

 It was joined by the second F-107A (55-5119), which made its first flight on 28 November 1956.
 It was used for weapons testing with both conventional and atomic bombs.
 The last prototype, (55-5120) had its maiden flight on 10 December 1956.
 At the conclusion of the F-107A's successful test program, the Tactical Air Command decided to hold a fly-off competition between the F-107A and the Republic F-105 which was designed to same mission requirements and used the same engine.
 Although the competition was close, the F-105 was selected as the new standard TAC tactical fighter.
 The three F-107A prototypes were relegated to test flying and the pre-production order was cancelled.

 In late 1957, prototypes #1 (55-5118) and #3 (55-5120) were leased to the National Advisory Committee for Aeronautics (NACA) for high-speed flight research.
 Aircraft #1 is now in the collection of the Pima Air & Space Museum.
 In September 1959, with Scott Crossfield at the controls, aircraft #3 was damaged during an aborted takeoff.
 The aircraft was not repaired and, ultimately, used for fire fighting training and was destroyed in the early 1960s.
 (55-5120 was also noted to be stored in poor condition in the Tallmantz collection at Orange County Airport California in September 1970.)

 Prototype #2 (55-5119) was not used by NACA and flown on 25 November 1957 to the National Museum of the United States Air Force at Wright-Patterson Air Force Base near Dayton, Ohio.